“Good morning, you’re through to Converged – Stacey speaking. How can I help?”

 Around this time “tedious” computing and calculating was seen as “women’s work” resulting in the term “kilogirl”, invented by a member of the Applied Mathematics.
 A kilogirl of energy was “equivalent to roughly a thousand hours of computing labour.”
 I’m shaking my head, although kilogirl does have a certain superhero feel to it.

-After the 1960s, the "soft work" that had been dominated by women evolved into modern software, and the importance of women decreased.
+After the 1960s, the “soft work” that had been dominated by women evolved into modern software, and the importance of women decreased.
 Yes, you read that correct.
 The lack of women in computing from the late 20th century onward has been examined, but no firm explanations have been established.
-That said, some believe that it was in no small part down to the dude-centric computer marketing campaigns of the 80s.
 Hopefully we don’t have to wait for World War 3 to be called back in on the Tech front.

 Move over Apple’s Messrs Jobs, Wayne and Wozniak and Facebooks Messrs Zuckerberg, McCollum, Saverin, Moskovitz and Hughes.
 Women have been pioneers in tech for centuries, long before you.